Phileosopher/commonplace/unknown.md

 - Tends to be [addicted to work](addiction.md) and have [midlife crises](maturity.md)
 - Tend to be more [conscientious](morality.md), less aggressive, more [emotionally stable](mind-feelings.md), and more [creative](mind-creativity.md)

+APPLICATION: The best way to prepare for what [scares](mind-feelings-fear.md) us is to think *ahead* of time.
+[Risk management](safety-riskmgmt.md) is a premeditated action.

 Our [personality](personality.md) dictates this balance, but those personalities are driven by how we frame the risks of the different parts of the Unknown:

 1. The Present is the most known we have, and the basis for all [phenomenology](mind-feelings.md) and anything we can actually call [reality](reality.md), but also isn't very [useful](purpose.md) by itself.
 2. The Past is the second-most known we have, proportional to how near it is to us in time and how reliable our memories are.
 It also represents some of the worst qualities that we need to [change](people-changes.md), and we run the risk of falling behind the [trends](trends.md).
 3. The Future is the least known possible, and represents many possibilities based on many parts of what we don't know.
 However, it's also where we [accomplish things](results.md) and find the most [meaning](meaning.md).
 Unfortunately, it's also devastating to our [relationships](people-friends.md) with others and too much focus on it can destroy [society](culture.md).

+APPLICATION: How we focus on the past, present, and future dictates how we prioritize the Unknown for our [purposes](purpose.md).
+This represents itself in the way we [choose](decisions.md) to live and [the groups we associate with](groups-member.md).

+APPLICATION: [Fear](mind-feelings-fear.md) of the Unknown is good to a point.
+However, we must still manage it, or it'll bury us.
+The easiest way to do it is through as much [education](education.md) as we can acquire on the subject, and accept what we can't know.

 ## Scaling order

 Because order is a value, it can compound on itself to establish an elaborate system.
 However, we only interpret order when it accomplishes a [purpose](purpose.md) we [expect](imagination.md).
 If that thing fails the expectation (such as a broken-down car) we tend to believe it's "out of order", even though it's often still 99.999% *in* order.

+APPLICATION: Excluding [Cluster B personalities](mind-neurodivergence.md), the preservation of order is a natural impulse, and worth knowing to [understand](understanding.md) how others think.
+We must be mindful of what we destroy and what we're using to replace it, but the Unknown is where we draw our [creativity](mind-creativity.md) and where the [social risks](socialrisk.md) become highly [influential](power-influence.md) [trends](trends.md).

 [Civilization](culture.md) is a type of social order, with [inspiration](creations.md), [groups](groups-member.md), and [technology](technology.md) that all form from baser components.
 We can spend so much time [engaging](understanding.md) with it, though, that we forget the entire thing is built on nature.
 [On the political spectrum](politics-conservativeliberal.md), conservatives try to preserve order that has already been created while liberals try to create new order.

+APPLICATION: Over time, as the Unknown becomes [known](science.md), a society will prioritize the domain of [predictable](imagination.md) and [controllable](results.md) things over sending [efforts](purpose.md) into unknowable things.
+This means secular societies who abandon their [religious](religion.md) background tend to lean farther into [environmentalism](leftism-sustainability.md) and prioritize [mathematical](math.md) [estimation](imagination.md) over [intuition](mind-feelings.md).

+Different [cultures](culture.md) create order in different forms, which often builds along the patterns of what [language](language.md) provide (e.g., number of words to describe one specific thing) and frames itself through the [myths](stories-myths.md), [superstitions](culture.md), and [stories](stories.md) they share with each other.

+APPLICATION: We wish to find [meaning](meaning.md) in the Unknown so heavily that we trust things we probably shouldn't:

+- People buy lottery tickets because they hope that the improbable could happen to them.
+- Even if a [religion](religion.md) only has a few of its adherents achieving immortality, people still follow it out of hope that they could attain it.

-Destroying order without another type of proven order to replace it is often [evil](morality-evil.md), and usually [risky](safety.md).
+Destroying order oriented toward good things without another type of proven order to replace it is often [evil](morality-evil.md), and usually [risky](safety.md).
 We are prone to mistaking others destroying as mindless when they're attempting to [recreate reality](creations.md) differently.
 It takes [humility and patience](morality.md) to [understand](understanding.md) others' motivations, which is venturing into an unknowable domain because people [lie](people-lying.md).

+f we feel dissatisfied with too much order, we might break something just to watch what happens.
+This is good for discovering [reality](reality.md) [scientifically](science.md), but it has [risks](safety.md) if we break the wrong thing.

 ## Scaling chaos

 Every aspect of order also creates some amount of chaos through the new domain of Unknown attached to the known domain.

+APPLICATION: More [information](information.md) isn't always better.
+At times, that extra information can cloud our judgment from *other* semi-aware information we would have otherwise observed.

 For that reason, chaos can build recursively into systems as order builds.
 At any time, increases in order can bring about latent chaos to bring about a type of destruction of everything that had been established.

+APPLICATION: Whenever we see any disorder, our impulse is to focus on it.
+In reality, that disorder is built on a *ton* of previous order, which could all be destroyed if we don't observe its significance before [making decisions](decisions.md).

+FURTHER APPLICATION: The [feeling](mind-feelings.md) of betrayal is uniquely devastating to us because it's a deconstruction of the order we had imagined existed.

+APPLICATION: Even if someone could predict the stock market, they wouldn't be able to *keep* predicting it because their prediction would affect the stock market recursively.